-But really, in a world where things go wrong in organisations all of the time, what should our threshold be for defining an incident?
+But really, in a world where things go wrong in organizations all of the time, what should our threshold be for defining an incident?

-Unfortunately, there's no hard and fast rules that apply to every organisation.
+Unfortunately, there's no hard and fast rules that apply to every organization.
 That said, here's a few questions you can use to diagnose whether the particular problem you're facing is an incident.

 I hope it goes without saying, but incidents generally aren't a positive thing.
 Someone, or something, might be negatively impacted in a small or large way.

 Do you need to respond to the problem urgently, outside of your normal operational processes?

 Incidents require some urgent action to be taken to investigate and remediate.
 They aren't deferrable in the same way as a normal task or a bug might be.

 Do you need to coordinate between multiple people or departments?

 Incidents are generally not something one person can reasonably address end to end without involving anyone else.

 Do you need to communicate to the rest of the organization, or to your customers?

 Incidents often require other stakeholders to be kept in the loop with periodic updates on status.
 These might be your team, your board of directors, or your customers.